Skip to main content

 Multiple partial-GPU Pods sharing a Node

 Use when: You want to run multiple Pods that each use a subset of a Node’s GPUs (for example, two Pods each using 4 of 8 GPUs).
 Create a dedicated Slurm user for Kubernetes Pods and set exclusive: "user".
-This allows SUNK-scheduled Pods to share Nodes with each other while keeping other Slurm users off those Nodes.
+This lets SUNK-scheduled Pods share Nodes with each other while keeping other Slurm users off those Nodes.

 annotations: